 If you’re doing any mountainous hikes, be sure to check the weather in advance and bring appropriate gear/clothing.
-It will be colder and windier at higher altitudes.
+It’s colder and windier at higher altitudes.

-Organized crime has a strong foothold here too.
+Unfortunately, organized crime has a strong foothold here.
 While the majority of their activities won’t impact you, some beggars have been known to take part in schemes wherein they provide information to thieves and pickpockets based on who gives them money.
-Don’t give money to beggars to avoid any complications.
+Don’t give money to beggars to avoid complications.

-There are also a lot of unexploded land mines near the border with Kosovo.
-If you are exploring that area be sure to stick to the main roads and don’t head off into the brush.
+There are a lot of unexploded land mines near the border with Kosovo.
+If you are exploring that area, be sure to stick to the main roads and don’t head off into the brush.

-If you don’t do it at home, don’t do it in Montenegro!
+If you wouldn’t do it at home, don’t do it in Montenegro!

 Montenegro Travel Guide: The Best Booking Resources